 Wearing a ski helmet is like fastening the seat belt in the car.
 The absolutely obvious thing when going skiing.
 Big progress towards safety was made in past years.
 Now you will hardly find anyone in the skiing resort who will not wear a ski helmet.
 But how do you pick the right ski/snowboard helmet?
 Good looking, comfortable, and with the highest possible protection?
 Here is our ultimate guide to the best ski/snowboard helmets.

 Ski versus Snowboard Helmet

-Moreover, the helmet is obligatory equipment in the most skiing resorts (at least for kids) and required equipment in a lot of skiing/sports insurance policies.
+Moreover, the helmet is obligatory equipment in most skiing resorts (at least for kids) and required equipment in many skiing/sports insurance policies.

 Regulations set the required protection level for ski helmets.
 Therefore you should check if your ski helmet is compliant with regulatory requirements.
 The official US certificate for non-motor recreational snow sports is ASTM F2040 (skiing and snowboarding included), the official European certificate is CE EN1077.
-The logo of the certificate should be on your helmet, usually at the strip with size and manufacturer identification.
+The certificate logo should be on your helmet, usually at the strip with size and manufacturer identification.

-Ski helmet can protect you in a big way, but do not forget that its protection is limited.
-You should always ski (snowboard) with caution and according to your performance level.
+A ski helmet can protect you in a big way, but do not forget that its protection is limited.
+It would be best if you always skied (snowboard) with caution and according to your performance level.
 The helmet should be replaced after a big crash even when it is not visually damaged as the inner absorption zones can be compressed.